 Momenta: the plural of momentum – four individuals in motion towards a common goal.
 This is the idea behind the Momenta Quartet, whose eclectic vision encompasses contemporary music of all aesthetic backgrounds alongside great music from the recent and distant past.
-Momenta has premiered over 100 works and collaborated with over 120 living composers and, in the words of The New Yorker’s Alex Ross, “few American players assume Haydn’s idiom with such ease.”
+The New York City-based quartet has premiered over 100 works, collaborated with over 120 living composers and was praised by The New York Times for its “diligence, curiosity and excellence.”
+In the words of The New Yorker’s Alex Ross, “few American players assume Haydn’s idiom with such ease.”

-The quartet came into being in November 2004, when violist Stephanie Griffin was invited to perform Mario Davidovsky’s String Trio for events celebrating Judaism and Culture at New York’s Symphony Space and Temple University in Philadelphia.
-The rehearsals and performances were so satisfying that the players decided to form a quartet.
-It was so easy – add one violinist, and away it went.
-A residency through the composition department at Temple University was already in place.
-Through this residency, Momenta gave two concerts a year highlighting the talents of Temple University student composers alongside 20th-century masterworks and works from the classical canon, repeating the programs at the Brooklyn Society for Ethical Culture in the quartet’s home base of New York City.
+The quartet came into being in November 2004, when composer Matthew Greenbaum invited violist Stephanie Griffin to perform Mario Davidovsky’s String Trio for events celebrating Judaism and Culture at New York’s Symphony Space and Temple University in Philadelphia.
+A residency through the composition department at Temple University ensued, and the rehearsals and performances were so satisfying that the players decided to form a quartet.
+Through this residency, Momenta gave two annual concerts highlighting the talents of Temple University student composers alongside 20th-century masterworks and works from the classical canon, and repeated the programs at the Brooklyn Society for Ethical Culture.
 From the outset, Momenta treated all music equally, devoting as much time, care and commitment to the student works as to the imposing musical monuments.